 Fresh, healthy, affordable and tasty food can be enjoyed by your family when you plant a vegetable garden.
 By growing your own vegetables you can pick your own varieties and can control the way they are grown.
 Good exercise and fresh air are an added bonus.
 Here are some tips for when to plant on the Eastside.

 Cool season vegetables can tolerate some frost.
-They include artichokes, beets, broccoli, cabbage, carrots, cauliflower, kale, lettuce, onions, peas, potatoes, radishes, spinach and swiss chard.
+They include artichokes, beets, broccoli, cabbage, carrots, cauliflower, kale, lettuce, onions, peas, potatoes, radishes, spinach and Swiss chard.
 All cool season vegetables can be sown from seed or transplanted from starts.
-Starts can typically be placed out starting in late March.
+Starts can typically be placed out starting in mid-March.

 Warm season vegetables need to be planted after all threat of frost has passed.
 This is typically around Mother’s Day in our area.
 We recommend planting these vegetables outdoors starting in mid-May at the earliest: beans, corn, cucumbers, eggplant, any kind of melon, peppers, pumpkins, tomatoes, and squash.
 These can be put in earlier but cool weather makes them sulk, and they may contract diseases.
 June is the best time to put out heat loving vegetables like eggplant and herbs like basil.